El Camino Real and Bowers Avenue,

 7 people favorited this theater

 Previously operated by: United Artists Theater Circuit Inc.

 - Jun 14, 2012 — REMEMBERING CINERAMA (Part 53: San Jose)

-The cinema closed down in 1991 and the rocking seats were removed by UA and installed in a Santa Rosa, CA theater.
+The cinema closed down in 1991 and the rocking seats were removed by UA and installed in a Santa Rosa, CA theatre.

-The theater, like most D-150 houses, was later demolished and a medical center was built on the former site.
+The theatre, like most D-150 houses, was later demolished and a medical center was built on the former site.

 Just login to your account and subscribe to this theater.